 Are you tired of your local bank’s near-zero percent rates and annoying fees?
 It doesn’t have to be that way.
 The best high-yield savings accounts earn as much as 1.70 percent and can turn your interest income from pennies into dollars.

 A higher interest rate makes it easier to save for emergencies and large purchases like a house or car.
-You also have more incentive to earn passive income.
+You also have more incentive to generate passive income.

 Now is a perfect time to find the best online bank savings rates.
 The sooner you start, the more income you can earn.
 The top high-yield savings accounts typically have higher interest rates than most local banks.